Mia Zelu

 Mia Zelu represented one of the more unsettling applications of AI generation technology: a completely artificial influencer persona that accumulated thousands of real followers who believed they were following, interacting with, and forming parasocial connections with a real human being.
 Every image was generated, every post was crafted to simulate the life of a person who did not exist, and the entire operation was designed to build an audience and monetize it through brand deals and engagement.

-The deception was fundamental and intentional.
-Unlike clearly labeled virtual influencers such as Lil Miquela, who was always presented as a digital character, Mia Zelu was designed to pass as real.
-The AI-generated images were crafted to look like genuine photographs.
+Unlike clearly labeled virtual influencers such as Lil Miquela, who was always presented as a digital character, Mia Zelu's operators did not disclose the artificial nature of the persona.
+The AI-generated images were designed to appear as genuine photographs.
 The captions and interactions were written to simulate a real person's social media presence.
-Followers who liked, commented, and shared the content were participating in a relationship built on false premises, engaging with what they believed was a person and what was actually a monetization vehicle operated by unseen creators.
+Followers who liked, commented, and shared the content were engaging with what they believed was a real person, without disclosure that the persona was entirely constructed by unseen operators.

 The brand deals secured through the persona raised specific ethical concerns.
 Companies entering partnerships with influencers expect that the engagement metrics reflect genuine human interest.
 When those metrics are generated by followers who were deceived about the fundamental nature of the account they are following, the entire value chain is compromised.
 The brands did not know they were working with a fake person.
 The followers did not know they were providing engagement data to a fabrication.
 The only parties with complete information were the operators of the persona.